St Cuthbert’s Care is a charity working for the common good by enabling people to develop to their personal potential.

 The principles that underline the work of our charity include:

-- Recognition of the inherent dignity of each individual
+Recognition of the inherent dignity of each person.

 Our charity was founded in 1946 by the Roman Catholic Diocese of Hexham and Newcastle.
 Known as the Hexham and Newcastle Diocesan Rescue Society, it provided residential care for orphaned children in the aftermath of World War II.
 Throughout the decades, our charity has gradually expanded and diversified.